vidalpaul/subsa/readme.md

 ### Testing in Rococo testnet

 Rococo is a testnet for Polkadot and Kusama parachains.
-We have a live testnet named Contracts as a parachain online there.
-You can test SSA contract on Contracts parachain.
+There's a live testnet named Contracts as a parachain online, where you can test the SSA contract.

 #### Steps

 1. Create an account.
-This can be done via command-line tools (e.g. subxt) or via a wallet (e.g. with the polkadot-js browser extension).
+This can be done via command-line tools (e.g. `subxt`) or via a wallet (e.g. with the polkadot-js browser extension).
 See [here](https://wiki.polkadot.network/docs/learn-account-generation) for a detailed guide.

 2. Get some testnet tokens.
 You can get some testnet tokens from the [faucet](https://use.ink/faucet).